-By the way, I personally grade by hand all three exams.
-You will not need a Scantron sheet to record your answers exams.
+By the way, I personally grade all three exams.
+You will not need a Scantron sheet to record your answers on exams.
 Your answers will be recorded on the exam itself.
 I will post your grades on Moodle the day after each examination.
-The first two exams are scheduled on Tuesday.
+All three exams are scheduled on Tuesday.
 You will know how well you did on Wednesday.
-The third exam is on Thursday.
-You will know how well you did on the third exam and how well you did overall on Friday.